Weak China data sparks industrial metals sell-off

-LONDON: Industrial metal prices fell on Monday as worries about demand in top consumer China surfaced due to weak economic data and a firmer dollar, but interest rate cuts by the country’s central bank provided some support.
+LONDON: Industrial metal prices fell on Monday as concerns about demand in China surfaced due to weak economic data and a firmer dollar, but interest rate cuts by the country’s central bank provided some support.

 “Chinese data was disappointing, suggesting a bigger hit than expected from COVID restrictions,” a metals trader said, adding that a higher dollar had also triggered fund selling.

-Meanwhile Chinese property developers sharply cut investment in July, while new construction starts suffered their biggest fall in nearly a decade.
+Chinese property developers sharply cut investment in July, and new construction starts suffered their biggest fall in nearly a decade.

-However, China’s central bank unexpectedly cut key interest rates for the second time this year on Monday in an attempt to revive credit demand to support growth.
+However, China’s central bank on Monday unexpectedly cut interest rates for the second time this year in an attempt to revive credit demand to support growth.

+“Fundamentals have reasserted themselves, reminding markets that they are still a force to be reckoned with,” said Edward Meir, analyst at ED&F Man Capital Markets.

-A rising U.S. currency making dollar-priced metals more expensive for operators in other currencies weighed, while worries about manufacturing due to concern about microchip supplies from major producer Taiwan added to negative sentiment.
+A rising US currency, which makes dollar-priced metals more expensive for operators in other currencies, weighed, while worries about manufacturing due to concern about microchip supply from major producer Taiwan added to negative sentiment.

-“Just remember, from your humble toaster all the way up to your car, there are microchips at work,” said Kingdom Futures Chief Executive Malcolm Freeman.
+“Just remember, from your humble toaster all the way up to your car, there are microchips at work,” said Kingdom Futures CEO Malcolm Freeman.

-A visit to Taiwan by U.S. House of Representatives Speaker Nancy Pelosi earlier this month has created tensions between China and the United States.
+A visit to Taiwan by US House of Representatives Speaker Nancy Pelosi earlier this month created tensions between China and the United States.

 Part of China’s response involved its military surrounding the self-ruled island in what Taiwan said amounted to a practice “blockade”.